Introduction

 There are also pragmatic decisions to be made based on how common a cancer is.
 For example, we can produce routine statistics by a variety of characteristics such as deprivation and stage on a cancer where 10,000 cases are registered a year more easily than we can on a cancer where there are only 100.
 We have worked with clinicians, charities, and other subject matter experts to try and make clear and documented definitions on these edge cases.
 We do try to produce internationally comparable statistics, but as ICD-10 was released in 1994 and our understanding of cancer has changed in the last 30 years, our main groups may not align with other definitions produced by other sources.
 We recommend you always carefully check the definition of a group when comparing between publications.

-These cancer group definitions have been agreed internally in August 2024 and hence some NDRS publications may not yet be using them.
+Some NDRS publications may not yet be using these cancer group definitions given on this page.
 Where a publication is using either the NDRS or Other cancer group definitions, their publication/dashboard should clearly state this and link to this page.
 Please read the methodology for a specific publication to check the definitions of cancer groups they are using.

 Acknowledgement